How To Code Sign Windows Kernel Drivers using EV?

 Concluding Up

-Windows Kernel Driver is a crucial executable file, as it directly communicates with the core of the operating system.
-And to make sure that only legitimate drivers are getting developed and released, Microsoft self-check, verifies and signs drivers before permitting the publisher to release them.
+Windows Kernel Driver is a crucial executable file, as it directly communicates with the operating system’s core.
+To ensure that only legitimate drivers are getting developed and released, Microsoft self-checks verifies, and signs drivers before permitting the publisher to release them.

 Janki Mehta